 This empanadas recipe was extracted from “El gaucho gourmet” by Derek Foster: Buy the book Gaucho Gourmet

-You can enjoy your own empanadas while in one of these Tours in the Pampa Argentina and Estancia: Estancia and colonia town San Antonio de Areco
+You can enjoy your own empanadas while in one of these Tours in the Pampa Argentina and Estancia: Estancia and gaucho town San Antonio de Areco